 In addition to research, the sheep center is also utilized for teaching and extension work.
-Extension conducts lambing and shepherds schools at the center.
-The OSU Animal Sciences Department, the College of Veterinary Medicine, and Linn-Benton Community College utilize the sheep center to teach various labs, livestock evaluation, and judging classes.
+The OSU Animal Sciences Department and the College of Veterinary Medicine utilize the sheep center to teach various labs.
 Labor for the sheep center is supplied by the supervisor, student employees, and student volunteers during lambing season.

-Additional sheep facilities located on Campus Way include two barns and a surgery room where reproductive physiology research is performed by a collaborative team from the Animal and Rangeland Sciences Department, the College of Veterinary Medicine, and OHSU.
+Additional sheep facilities located on Campus Way include two barns where reproductive physiology research is performed by a collaborative team from the Animal and Rangeland Sciences Department, the College of Veterinary Medicine, and OHSU.

 Tours may be available on a limited basis to 4-H clubs and other education groups.
 For information contact Mary Smallman via email at: Mary.Smallman@OregonState.edu